Madame-Aehm/CAB-Project-4-Spikes/spike22/notes.md

 - Basically, I've just copied this cloudinary uploader function directly from the cloudinary documentation.
 I'm passing a file and a folder into the function, and cloudinary does the rest to put that file into that folder.
 It will return quite a large object with many properties, let's upload a file and log the result to the console to look at it.

 - The most useful of those properties for us will be **secure_url**, which is just a link to the online source of the image.
 If you want to be able to delete anything from Cloudinary, you will also need to save the **public_id**.
-Deleting from Cloudinary is totally optional!
+Deleting from Cloudinary is optional!
 I'm going to have my imageUpload function return just the secure URL or `undefined` so I can set the return directly as my avatar property on my newUser object.
 Our whole createUser function should now look something like this:

 ```js
 const createUser = async(req, res) => {